District Attorneys Voice Support For Tougher Robbery Laws After Attack On Former Sen. Boxer

 This latest assault has Sacramento County District Attorney Anne Marie Schubert fired up.

 “I don’t think there’s any question that California’s out of control,” she said.
-“Unfortunately what happened to Senator Boxer is happening to many Californians every day.”READ MORE: UPDATE: Stockton Man With Dementia Found Safe
+“Unfortunately what happened to Senator Boxer is happening to many Californians every day.”READ MORE: UC Davis Conducting Trial Of Third COVID-19 Vaccine Shot

 Schubert and district attorneys across the state are slamming a law introduced earlier this year that, if it had passed, would have made some robberies in California a misdemeanor instead of a felony — specifically, robberies involving less than $950 that don’t involve weapons or cause serious injuries.